castano/nvidia-texture-tools/README.md

 After more than 14 years maintaining and updating this library on my spare time, I've decided to officially discontinue it and focus my energy on other projects.

 When I released NVTT there was very little public information about compression for GPU texture formats.
 Existing codecs were closed-source, encumbered by patents, and not particularly efficient or high quality.
 A lot has changed since then.
-Today most IHVs have their own open source codecs and several companies develop high quality commercial products around texture compression.
+Today most IHVs maintain their own open source codecs and several companies develop high quality commercial products around texture compression.

-NVTT doesn't support the latest formats anymore, many of its codecs are outdated, and it's source code has aged.
+NVTT doesn't support the latest formats anymore, some of its codecs are outdated, and it's source code has aged.
 NVIDIA doesn't support my work in any way, but its users have come to expect that support.
-In retrospect naming a personal project after my employer was a mistake!
+Officially discontinuing this project will make it clear that this is an unsupported tool.

 If you are looking for alternative texture compression tools and algorithms I recommend you check these out: